 Eva Rún Snorradóttir reads from her book Óskilamunir

 Óskilamunir is a collection of short stories.
-Stories about love that is lost and found, the pain that shapes us, everything that is destructible.
+Stories about love that is lost and found about the pain that shapes us.

 Eva Rún is a self-employed stage artist and poet.
 For years she has worked with the performing art groups such us: Kviss búmm bang and 16elskendur.
 Eva Rún has published three books of poetry: Heimsendir fylgir þér alla ævi, Tappi á himninum and Fræ sem frjóvga myrkrið – which was published in 2018 and won the poetry award.

 Three poets read from the collection of poems Pólífónía af erlendum uppruna